SherrySnowSong/comp5111-assignment/README.md

 ## Task 3

 We consider the family of inputs that have different output when the faults are present and when they are fixed.
-Then, we just use those inputs as test cases, increase them until the ranking of the faulty statements are relatively high.
+Then, we just use those inputs as test cases, trigger all 3 faults within 1 test case to reduce the number of additional test cases, and try to add test cases until all rankings improved.

+1 additional test case is added to each of the evosuite generated test suite, 2~4 additional test cases are added to the randoop generated test suites for improving the ranking for each fault.
+In total, we added 12 test cases.
+(`[1, 1, 1, 3, 2, 4]`)

 The fault reports are in `./faults/`.